 How much power do I need for a heat press, and can I just plug it into a standard electrical socket?

-The heat presses that we supply come with a standard UK plug (D Plug) and are suitable for use on a standard UK mains supply (i.e. 220 volts), but as they consume between 8.5 and 14.5 amps we would recommend ensuring that you have a 15-20 amp circuit to power the heat press, and ideally a dedicated circuit is advised to ensure that there aren’t issues with power supply.
+The heat presses that we supply come with a standard domestic/commercial UK plug (Type D) and are suitable for use on a standard UK mains supply (i.e. 220 volts), but as they consume between 8.5 and 14.5 amps we would recommend ensuring that you have a 15-20 amp circuit to power the heat press, and ideally a dedicated circuit is advised to ensure that there aren’t issues with the power supply.
 You can also use heat presses with generators, but we recommend ensuring that you have protection about power surges which can affect the operation of the press, and that the generator has at least 1.8kw of power to make certain that it can operate properly.

 When I’m not using my heat press should I leave it opened or closed?